MasterGroosha/telegram-report-bot/README.md

 * Linux is mentioned in the following installation guide, but bot should also work on Windows: no platform-specific code is used;
 * Systemd (you can use it to enable autostart and autorestart).

+* Only installed Docker and docker-compose, if you want to launch bot in Docker container.

 #### Installation
 1. Go to [@BotFather](https://t.me/telegram), create a new bot, write down its token, add it to your existing group and **make bot an admin**.
 You also need to give it "Delete messages" permission.
 2. Create a separate chat where report messages will be sent and add all group admins there.
 Remember: anyone who is in that group may perform actions like "Delete", "Ban" and so on, so be careful.